 The law says that sincerely held religious beliefs are to be taken at face value.

 “This whole thing is really unprecedented, right?
-Just because of the just incredibly political nature of, of all of it, from the virus to the vaccine to the mandates,” Marshall Griffin, a retired Coast Guard judge advocate who now practices private, told Military Times on Monday.
+Just because of the just incredibly political nature of, of all of it, from the virus to the vaccine to the mandates,” Marshall Griffin, a retired Coast Guard judge advocate who now practices privately, told Military Times on Monday.
 “I mean, all of it is just fraught with ideological purpose, and suspected purpose.”

 What do religions say about vaccines?